COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Methodology

-Unlike \cite{islam_alternative_2021}, which guarantees that any problem solvable by the underlying planner will yield a corresponding path in $\Pi$, the current implementation of \method cannot provide such a strong completeness guarantee, since roadmap construction terminates once all generated composite problems cannot be resolved.

-Therefore, the only completeness guarantee that \method can provide is the following: if an arrangement $m \in \mathcal{M}_{\mathrm{cov}}$, then a valid collision-free path is guaranteed to exist in the roadmap.
-For arrangements outside $\mathcal{M}_{\mathrm{cov}}$, no paths exist on the roadmap.
+\textbf{Completeness Guarantees.} These follow directly from the computed coverage of the arrangement space.
+If an obstacle arrangement $m \in \mathcal{M}_{\mathrm{cov}}$, then by construction there exists at least one path $\pi_j \in \Pi$ such that $v_j = 0$ in \autoref{eqn:dot-product}.
+Consequently, a valid collision-free path is guaranteed to exist in the roadmap and can be returned by the query procedure.
+If $m \notin \mathcal{M}_{\mathrm{cov}}$, then no valid paths exist in $\graph$ for $m$.